 The Cutty Sark

-The Cutty Sark is a historic sailing ship built in 1869 as the fastest ship of its time.
+The Cutty Sark is a historic sailing ship built in 1869 as the fastest ship of its time, definitely one of the things to do in Greenwich for the maritime folk among you.
 This last surviving tea clipper and world-famous London icon has become a popular family attraction in Greenwich.
 Onboard this ship you can explore the decks, meet the crew of the past and even treat yourself to a luxury Afternoon Tea.

 The O2 Arena